 Eradication of tahr is not feasible - DOC's management policy for tahr is to control numbers in critical sites of high conservation value.
 Recreational and commercial hunters as well as DOC contribute to tahr control.

-The Himalayan Tahr Control Plan 1993 is prepared under the Wild Animal Control Act 1977, has guided DOC’s control work for the last decade, setting targets to keep the tahr population below 10,000 overall, and below specific densities in areas with high ecological value.
-Numbers have been monitored regularly to follow trends in the population, monitor the effects of hunting and to help analyse vegetation impacts research.
+The Himalayan Tahr Control Plan 1993 is prepared under the Wild Animal Control Act 1977, and guides DOC’s control work, setting targets to keep the tahr population below 10,000 overall, and below specific densities in areas with high ecological value.